-No matter what the expected duration of your loved one’s stay in inpatient rehab may be, they will probably be facing some intense and, at times, difficult treatments.
+No matter what the expected duration their stay, if you have a loved one, girlfriend, or boyfriend in rehab, they will probably be facing some intense and, at times, difficult treatments.
 Following the detox process, they will be involved in different forms of therapy to help them on the road to recovery.
 (Read more about detox and post-acute withdrawal syndrome)

 In most cases, rehab includes a combination of regular individual therapy sessions, group therapy, and a range of holistic therapies, among others.
 It’s a time for the patient to be focused on recovery, so it would be understandable if, during that time, you don’t hear from them as frequently as you might like.

 Look After Yourself

 Being in a relationship with someone who’s been struggling with addiction can be traumatizing in many ways.
 Your environment was probably emotionally charged and difficult, the effects of which can stay with you for years to come.
 Loved ones of individuals who are recovering from drug addiction and alcoholism may be facing some of those lasting after effects such as depression, loss of trust, and emotional numbness.
 If those feelings are not addressed, they can be detrimental to your well being, not to mention that of your partner.

 It’s common for individuals to develop a co-dependency as a result of their relationship with someone with an addiction.
 Codependency occurs when an individual takes on the role of caregiver and sets aside their own needs.
 Typically, they derive a sense of satisfaction and fulfillment from being needed.

 Codependency can make it difficult for individuals to have normal healthy relationships.
 Some of the common attributes of an individual who is codependent include: